Tax in the Early Days of the Roman Repulic

 In contrast, the Publicani had to focus their efforts on collecting revenues where it was most easily available due to limited time and capacity.
 Their efforts were mainly directed at the cash wealthy because converting properties into cash could be a difficult process.
 Additionally, growth of a provincial tax base went straight to the coffers of the Publicani.
 They had the luxury of bidding against previous tax collections and the Treasury's knowledge of increased wealth would take several collections before auction prices were raised.
 In this way, the Publicani increased their own wealth, but eventually the state would reap the benefit of increased collections down the line.

-Taxes in the Roman Empire, in comparison with modern times, were certainly no more excessive.
-In many cases they are far less per capita than anything we can compare to today.
+Taxes in the Roman empire, in comparison with modern times, were certainly no more excessive.
+In many cases they were far less per capita than anything we can compare to today.
 However, the strain of tax revenues was heavily placed on those who could most influence the economy and it would have dire consequences.
-The economic struggles that plagued the late Imperial system coupled with the tax laws certainly played a part in the demise of the world greatest empire.
+The economic struggles that plagued the late Imperial system coupled with the tax laws certainly played a part in the demise of the world's greatest empire.

 During the 1st century AD, the Roman emperor Vespasian imposed a wide variety of taxes including the Fiscus Judaicus (a tax on the Jews), and even a tax on urine when used in the dyeing process.